 West Maroon Pass trail is definitely more difficult than the East Maroon Pass trail but is shorter by approx. four miles, which is why most people choose to take this route to hike from Aspen to Crested Butte.

-Scenery-wise, the West Maroon Pass trail did have more spectacular mountain scenery as it is a higher altitude and we saw more wildlife, but the East Maroon Pass trail had lots of wild berries and the wildflowers were even better.
+Scenery-wise, the West Maroon Pass trail did have more spectacular mountain scenery as it is at a higher altitude and we saw more wildlife, but the East Maroon Pass trail had lots of wild berries and the wildflowers were even better.
 I really loved Copper Lake too.

 In my mind, they are equal but different, which is why you should do both.